mlowen/CommonMark.Editor/README.md

 * **text** *(default: empty string)* - This will set the initial test in the editor.
 * **header** *(default: true)* - When set to false the border around the top of the tabs and the tabs background is set to be transparent.
+* **save** *(default: false)* - When set to true the editor will now display a save and revert changes button below the text area and preview.
+The editor will only update the value returned by the `text()` method and trigger a change event when the save button is clicked.
+Revert will take remove any pending changes and reset what is currently being edited to the value of the `text()` method.

 ### Editor API